 Belmont University Pharmacy is here to serve all your pharmacy needs.
 Conveniently located inside the front doors of McWhorter Hall in Room 106 and adjacent to the University Clinic.
-When classes are in session, our hours are 8 a.m.-6 p.m., Monday-Friday and 8 a.m.-Noon on Saturday.
-During student breaks, we are open 8 a.m.-4:30 p.m., Monday-Friday.
+Clinic hours are 8am-4:30pm, Monday through Friday.

 We offer professional counseling on all medications and over-the counter items in a confidential and private setting.
 The pharmacy accepts all major insurances.